Cricket’s Shorthand Course

 Orthographic systems such as Orthic and Teeline quickly teach an acceptable way to write all words – just use the alphabet.
 You can start writing after learning the alphabet and combinations, or so they say.
 I recommend you wait a bit, since the next few pages usually teach simple but powerful ways to reduce writing.
 You do not want your hand to get stuck on the Fully Written versions.

 If you aren’t sure where the core theory stops and optional theory begins, read more of the book, not to learn, but to see which sections are core theory, which are optional but useful, and which can wait.
 Some books separate those nicely.
 Some mix them together.
+Quickly reading the entire book will also give you advance warning of additional sizes, positions, and shapes that you might confuse with the earlier shapes if not aware.
+Read to see what exists, not to learn.

 Personal Reference Binder